 Nicole edits the Work and Labour section of J-Source.ca and is on the steering committee of the Union for Democratic Communication.
 Her academic research has been published in books and journals, including tripleC, Feminist Media Studies, Just Labour, Democratic Communiqué, and the Canadian Journal of Communication.
 In 2010, Nicole co-organized a national conference called Making Media Public, which brought together media makers, union members, and academics to discuss the challenges and possibilities for transforming media in Canada.
 She was on the organizing committee for the conference Will Work For Exposure: Cultural Work in Precarious Times, held October 19, 2012 at Ryerson University.

 Nicole is the co-founder and former co-editor of Shameless, an independent feminist magazine for teens that has been publishing since 2004.
-She currently serves as a director of the board.
+She is currently on the board of directors.
 As a journalist, Nicole has written for The Toronto Star, Eye Weekly, This Magazine, Briarpatch, Herizons, Broken Pencil, Canadian Dimension, NOW Magazine, and rabble.ca.
 In 2013, her co-authored article with Greig de Peuter and Enda Brophy for Briarpatch magazine—”Iterns Unite!
-You Have Nothing To Lose (Literally)”—won the CWA Canda/CAJ Award For Labour Reporting.
+You Have Nothing To Lose (Literally)”—won the CWA Canada/CAJ Award For Labour Reporting.